maksim-shlapak/widget-api/interfaces/playeradaptor.controlsdescriptortrack.md

 **● marginLeft**: *`number`*

-The space in pixels between the right edge of the player and the end of the track
+The space in pixels between the left edge of the player and the start of the track

 ___
 <a id="marginright"></a>